finnianr/Eiffel-Loop/doc/Contents.md

+## Text Formats
+A library for handling various human-readable text formats.
+Supported formats are: XML, XHTML, HTML, JSON, CSV.
+(Note: Eiffel-Loop has other libraries for parsing XML)
 ## Application License Management
 This contains a few basic classes for constructing an application license manager.
 The most important is a way to obtain a unique machine ID using a combination of the CPU model name and MAC address either from the network card or wifi card.